Quality Assurance Process at Rise Academy

 Our Aims :

-1) To ensure that the provision commissioned is of a high standard and meets the school or commissioners expectation in the strive for an outstanding judgement
+1) To ensure that any externally commissioned provision is of a high standard and meets the Head of School’s and Governors expectation in the strive for an outstanding judgement

 2) To ensure value for money

-3) To uphold the SLA agreement and to challenge any incompetencies
+3) To uphold pre-agreed service level agreements and challenge any incompetencies

 59. There are few requirements for providers of alternative education to register with the DfE or any other body.
 Consequently, many are unregulated and uninspected.
 Some local authorities have their own procedures to check safety and suitability of the provision on offer.